Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

     // Suppress obvious functions like default toString or equals.
 Defaults to true suppressObviousFunctions.set(false)

+    // Suppress all inherited members that were not overriden in a given class.
+    // Eg. using it you can suppress toString or equals functions but you can't suppress componentN or copy on data class.
+To do that use with suppressObviousFunctions
+    // Defaults to false
+    suppressInheritedMembers.set(true)

     dokkaSourceSets {
         configureEach { // Or source set name, for single-platform the default source sets are `main` and `test`